soapboxfork/ombuds-spec/doc/record-encoding-formats.md

 -----------------------

 Encoding formats have not been finalized.
-Encoding examples must be fleshed out.
+Encoding examples are not inline with new Ombuds Header definition.
 We must determine if we want wirecord length encoded.
 The introduction date of the encoding formats will be the relase date of the Ombuds specification.